-- This review covers 55 portfolio companies (2018: 55) that fall within the scope of the Guidelines and the 47 firms (2018: 52) that back them (private equity firms and those operating in a private-equity like manner). - All portfolio companies reviewed in the sample complied with the disclosure requirements in the annual report (2017: 100%).
-However, only 53% prepared disclosures to at least a good standard and this is a significant fall from prior year (2018: 73%).
-One company did prepare excellent disclosures overall (2018: none). - 80% of portfolio companies have published an annual report in a timely manner on their website (2018: 81%).
-68% of portfolio companies have published a mid-year update in a timely manner on their website (2018: 74%). - 7% of portfolio companies have not complied with any of the three components of the Guidelines that apply to them this year (2018: 7%).
-These companies are backed by non-BVCA members. - All BVCA members have published certain disclosures on their own websites to communicate information about themselves, their portfolio companies and their investors as required by the Guidelines. - 89% of portfolio companies have provided data, which is presented in aggregate in the EY performance report published alongside this report (2018: 85%).
+- This review covers 64 portfolio companies (2020: 61) that fall within the scope of the Guidelines and the 56 firms (2020: 51) that back them (private equity firms and those operating in a private-equity like manner). - The Covid-19 pandemic is still having an impact on many portfolio companies in the Guidelines but we have broadly seen a shift back to 'normal' reporting timelines (note these were extended last year by regulators).
+As expected, annual reports still contain significant levels of commentary on the impact of Covid-19 on the results and liquidity of the business. - All of the portfolio companies reviewed in the sample complied with the disclosure requirements in the annual report (2020: 93%). - □ 67% prepared disclosures to at least a good standard which is a continued improvement on prior years (2020: 60%, 2019: 53%) and is notable given the larger proportion of new companies reviewed for the first time in the sample.
+However, no companies produced excellent disclosures this year (2020: Two). - ☐ Improvements are needed on disclosures related to gender diversity and non-financial key performance indicators where the use of the "comply or explain" principle was more prevalent.
+Following our previous feedback, there was positive progress on environmental and business model disclosures, as well as continued focus on disclosure on financial position and performance. - 75% of portfolio companies have published an annual report in a timely manner on their website (2020: 70%).
+87% of portfolio companies have published a mid-year update in a timely manner on their website (2020: 68%).
+As companies adjust to a post-pandemic environment, we would expect a higher proportion of companies to publish information on a timely basis. - 89% of portfolio companies provided data, which is presented in aggregate in the EY performance report published alongside this report (2020: 87%). - 9% of portfolio companies have not complied with any of the three components of the Guidelines that apply to them enhanced disclosures, publication of reports and provision of data (2020: 5%).
+These companies are majority backed by non-BVCA members and include two companies new to the population. - All BVCA members have published certain disclosures on their own websites to communicate information about themselves, their portfolio companies and their investors as required by the Guidelines.